pooryakhajouie/TSR-Package/README.md

 # TSR Package

 **TSR Package** is a Python tool for retrieving Protein Data Bank (PDB) files and generating key/triplet files for protein structure analysis.
-This package allows for batch downloading of PDB files and processing them to extract key features.

 ## Table of Contents
 - [Installation](#installation)